1906 California gubernatorial election: Third party campaigns

 The Independence Party began in 1906, largely led by William Randolph Hearst and his supporters.
 The party held its first state convention in Oakland on September 6, 1906.
 It was there that it nominated William Langdon for governor.
 The party's platform was similar to the Democratic platform, in that they called for the direct election of senators, increased irrigation for farmers, maintaining the Chinese Exclusion Act, food safety laws, and public ownership of utilities.

 The Socialist Party was active in California and held its convention in Oakland.
 It was there that the party nominated Austin Lewis for governor, and F.J.
 Wheat of Los Angeles for lieutenant governor.
 Lewis was a lecturer, writer and attorney who had law offices in both San Francisco and Oakland.
-He would become known for his work trying to prove the innocence of Tom Mooney and Warren K. Billings in the 1916 Preparedness Day Bombing.
-Lewis was a critic of both Gillett and Langdon, going so far as to say that "If you vote for Gillett your ballot counts one for the Southern Pacific railroad machine; if you vote for Hearst's puppet candidate you vote for nothing."
+(Note: He would become known for his work trying to prove the innocence of Tom Mooney and Warren K. Billings in the 1916 Preparedness Day Bombing.)
+He was a critic of both Gillett and Langdon, going so far as to say that "If you vote for Gillett your ballot counts one for the Southern Pacific railroad machine; if you vote for Hearst's puppet candidate you vote for nothing."

 Carl Browne, a former leader in the Workingmen's Party of California and Coxey's Army, attempted to form a political coalition between the Populist and Prohibition Parties with himself as their candidate for governor.
-When this didn't work, he pledged his support to Langdon.
+When this did not work, he pledged his support to Langdon.